vlait/211bsd-tc11/README.md

 fsck is not really mandatory to run as newfs *should* have left the filesystem intact but it doesn't hurt.

-/tape0 behaves just like any partition (except it will be *very* slow if you are throttling simh to run at real pdp11 speed)
+/tape0 behaves just like any partition (except it will be *very* slow if you are throttling simh to run at real pdp11 speed) Note that you really must unmount the tape before detaching/changing tapes - the fs will get very confused otherwise and likely ruin the contents of the new tape.